All Episodes

 I disagree.

-I think that they're there's a little voice in the back of their heads that's telling them conservatives are right.
+I think that there's a little voice in the back of their heads that's telling them conservatives are right.

-I think they're mad that we have such confidence and that we can back up our confidence with historical successes when conservative policies are followed, and they simply can't back it up.
+I think they're mad that we have such confidence and that we can back up our confidence with historical successes when conservative policies are followed.

-Um, you know, I understand that.
+You know, I understand that.

-Uh there's no logical progression to liberalism.
+There's no logical progression to liberalism.

 If there were logic involved, it would not exist.

-Uh liberalism is born of pure emotion.
+Liberalism is born of pure emotion.

-It's born of people's insecurities, and their lives having no meaning.
+It's born of people's insecurities and their lives having no meaning.

 And the purpose of liberalism is to tell themselves that they're good people.

-He's simply echoing what's taught to kids in the classrooms in this country, particularly on colleges and university campus.
+When Barack Obama talks about the bitter clingers, he's simply echoing what's taught to kids in the classrooms in this country, particularly on colleges and university campus.

 North Korean kids taught to hate the USA.